Scott Salow: Cardiac Catheterization & Open-Heart Surgery

 Scott Salow is the principal at Homer Middle School and coach of their baseball team.
 He is also one of the youngest people to have open-heart surgery at the Henry Ford Allegiance Heart and Vascular Center.
 “My experience could not have been better, and I believe it has helped me appreciate my family and my students even more,” Scott said.

-Two years ago, at age 39, Scott was doing yard work when he noticed pain and tingling in his left arm.
+Scott was doing yard work when he noticed pain and tingling in his left arm.
 “I had to take it seriously, because of my family history of heart disease,” he said.
 “My grandfather died of a heart attack at 38 and my dad had recently undergone open-heart surgery.”

 Scott went in for a stress test, but he was unable to finish it.
 He was then sent to Henry Ford Allegiance Health for a cardiac catheterization—a test to check blood flow to and from the heart.
 It was determined that Scott had significant blockages in his arteries and required open-heart surgery.